 - Plume A (shown on Figure 8) extends from the Central Fill Area approximately 4,800 feet to the southeast and ranges in width from approximately 250 to 500 feet.
-Plume A contains volatile organic compounds and nickel, and extends into the second shallow water-bearing zone. - Plume B (also shown on Figure 8) extends from west of the former Main Shop area approximately 1,200 feet to the southeast across Sutterville Avenue.
+Plume A contains volatile organic compounds and nickel, and extends into the second shallow water-bearing zone.
+Additional groundwater investigation work is planned to demonstrate whether this plume also extends into the third water-bearing zone. - Plume B (also shown on Figure 8) extends from west of the former Main Shop area approximately 1,200 feet to the southeast across Sutterville Avenue.
 This groundwater plume contains volatile organic compounds and nickel and is believed to be contained within the first shallow water-bearing zone.